Health and Well-Being · National Security · Prosperity

 When a tornado begins to form, high-speed winds several kilometers above the ground begin to move in a tight rotation known as a “Tornado Vortex Signature” (TVS).
 Detecting this raises a warning about a possible tornado well before the tornado touches down on the ground.
 But how can we tell this distant TVS is happening?
 Tornadoes often form in thunderstorms, and therefore carry droplets of rain with them.
 Which leads us to the secret sauce: radar signals bounce off rain droplets, and how they bounce off the droplets is affected by the motion of the droplets.
 That can be leveraged into using radar to measure the speed of the droplets, and detect the TVS.How is that leveraging done?
 In 1973, researchers in Norman, Oklahoma, working for the United States Weather Bureau (which later became part of NOAA) figured out how to do it using a principle known as the Doppler effect.
 You know how a siren on an ambulance sounds high-pitched if the ambulance is driving towards you, but sounds lower-pitched once the ambulance is past you and is driving away?
 The very same applies to radar and rain droplets: the radar tower sends out a signal at some frequency.
 If it bounces off a droplet that is moving away, the radar signal that comes back to the radar tower will have a lower frequency.
 But if the droplet is moving towards the radar tower, the radar signal that comes back to the tower will have higher frequency.
 How much higher or lower depends on the droplet’s speed.
 Using this, radar can be used to measure storm wind speed and direction.
 When two close-by locations are measured to have very different wind speeds, or even opposing wind directions, that suggests the tight rotation that is a TVS.This principle forms the basis of modern tornado early-warning systems, and helps to keep millions of people safe.

 Our sense of vision relies on many different genes functioning properly.
 One of those genes is called RPE65.
 People who did not inherit a working copy of RPE65 suffer from Leber’s Congenital Amaurosis (LCA): a rare but severe type of vision loss which, tragically, strikes from early childhood.Recently, an approach known as gene therapy has made very important progress.
 Gene therapy involves injecting working copies of genes in a way that allows the injected working copies to replace malfunctioning versions in the patient.
 Funded by the National Institutes of Health, researchers at the Children’s Hospital of Pennsylvania created a gene therapy treatment for RPE65.
 Their method was then further developed into the commercially-available treatment Luxturna.
-It is one of the first gene therapies approved by the FDA to treat a disease.
-This treatment greatly improves vision in people with LCA and, importantly, it is helping to pave the way for more gene therapies, to improve the lives of more people.
+It is one of the first disease-treating gene therapies approved by the FDA, and it is greatly improving vision in people with LCA.
+Importantly, it is also helping to pave the way toward more gene therapies for other diseases, to improve the lives of more people.

 Influenza, commonly known as the flu, is a contagious respiratory illness caused by influenza viruses that infect the nose, throat, and sometimes the lungs.
 It can cause mild to severe illness, and at times can lead to serious complications like pneumonia, or even death.
 There are four main types of influenza viruses: A, B, C, and D. Influenza A and B viruses are the types that cause the seasonal epidemics of disease in humans almost every winter.
 Influenza A viruses are further divided into subtypes based on two proteins on the surface of the virus (like H1N1 and H3N2), while influenza B viruses are broken down into specific lineages.
 These viruses are constantly changing, which is why new flu vaccines are needed each year.
 In the United States, the flu is a significant public health concern annually, with the Centers for Disease Control and Prevention (CDC) estimating it causes between 9 million and 45 million illnesses, between 140 000 and 710 000 hospitalizations, and between 12 000 and 52 000 deaths each year, depending on the season’s severity.
 While flu pandemics had occurred before, scientists didn’t actually isolate the virus responsible for human flu until 1933.
 A British team, including Wilson Smith, Christopher Andrewes, and Patrick Laidlaw working at the National Institute for Medical Research (NIMR) in London, were the first to identify the influenza A virus.
 Understanding the virus was the first step towards preventing it.
 The push for a vaccine gained urgency during World War II, as military leaders feared flu outbreaks could cripple the armed forces.
 The U.S. Army established a specific group, the Army Epidemiological Board’s Commission on Influenza, to tackle this problem.
 This commission funded and directed research led by Dr. Thomas Francis Jr. (who headed the commission) and his junior colleague Dr. Jonas Salk at the University of Michigan.
 They developed the first effective inactivated flu vaccine, using killed virus.
 This vaccine was first tested for safety and effectiveness on U.S. military personnel before being licensed for civilian use in 1945.
 Today, flu vaccination is recommended annually for most people aged 6 months and older in the United States.
 Each year, tens of millions of Americans get their flu shot, although vaccination rates vary by age group and season, often hovering around 40-60% overall coverage.
 While getting vaccinated isn’t a guarantee against catching the flu, it’s the best way to prevent it and its potentially serious complications.
 The CDC estimates that flu vaccination prevents millions of illnesses and tens of thousands of hospitalizations each year.
 For example, during the 2019-2020 season alone, flu vaccination was estimated to have prevented about 7.5 million influenza illnesses, 3.7 million flu-associated medical visits, 105 000 hospitalizations, and 6 300 deaths in the U.S. These numbers highlight the significant public health benefit of widespread annual flu vaccination.